dark-industries/dark-zine/apology_theory.md

 # A Dark Slack General Theory of Apology

+Need to make an apology?
+OK, buddy, let’s figure out how to tackle this.

-0. figure out if the other person even wants to hear it
+0. Figure out if the other party actually needs to hear it.
+If so…
-1. i am sorry
+1. Say “I am sorry.”
-2. this is what I did wrong
+2. Explain what it is you did wrong.
-3. it won’t happen again / i learned
+3. Show that it won’t happen again, and that you have learned.
-4. don’t do it for yourself.

-do it because they need it too. don’t expect anything in return.
+Remember: don’t do it for yourself.
+Do it because they need it too.
+Don’t expect anything in return.

+Now get on with your life fam.